gameserverapp/Platform/Documentation/docs/dashboard/automate_tasks/getting_started.md

 #### Only run when game server is online
 By default tasks will only run for game servers that are online.
 If available you can disable the switch to let tasks also run for offline game servers.

+#### Delay between servers
+Adds delay between each game server task, in order to spread load when running on many game servers.

+Options:
+- No delay
+- 20 second delay
+- 40 second delay

 ### Run actions when player is online
 When enabled this setting will ensure the actions wait for the player to come online before running.
 This avoids issues with actions (commands for example) that do not support offline delivery.
 Can be turned off for actions that don't depend on the player being online.